Six operations formalism for generalized operads: Quadratic intertwining and Manin products.

 Then we define the Manin (white) product of $\op{P}$ and $\op{Q}$ as $\op{P}\circ \op{Q} := F(E_1\tensor E_2)/ ker(\pi) $. \end{definition}

 Manin products for operads were introduced in \cite{GiK}, inspired by \cite{Manin}, and more detail can be found in \cite{LV}.
 The above definition gives us Manin products for any cubical $\mathbb{F}$, and we can ask how these products are related by a morphism $\phi\colon \mathbb{F}_1\to\mathbb{F}_2$.
-Let us operate under the assumption that $\phi$ is quadratic preserving (so in particular $R$ preserves quadratic objects as above).
-Then it is not hard to see that $R$ is strong symmetric monoidal with respect to $\circ$.
+It is not hard to see that $R$ is strong symmetric monoidal with respect to $\circ$.
 We conclude by observing:

 \begin{proposition} Generalized Manin products satisfy the projection formula.
 That is, if $\op{O}\in\mathbb{F}_2$-$\op{O}ps$ and $\op{P}\in\mathbb{F}_1$-$\op{O}ps$ then

 \end{proposition} \begin{proof} Suppose $\op{P}= F_1(A)/ \langle T\rangle$ and $\op{O}= F_2(E)/ \langle S\rangle$.
 Then the generators of $\op{O}\circ L^!(\op{P})$ are $E\tensor lA$ whereas the generators of $L^!(R(\op{O})\circ \op{P})$ are $l(rE\tensor A)$.
 These are seen to be isomorphic by a (trivial) application of the $\tensor$-projection formula (Proposition $\ref{projformula}$) above.
 We then consider the following rectangular diagram: Note this diagram is easily seen to commute by chasing through an element.
 In particular all the maps are morphisms in $\mathbb{F}_2$-$\op{O}ps$, and so it suffices to chase through a generator, eg at a generic level.
 Since the relations in $\op{O}\circ L^!(\op{P})$ and $L^!(R(\op{O})\circ \op{P})$ are the kernels of the two paths of the diagram, the claim follows from its commutativity. \end{proof}